By Dr. Hiram Carrasquillo

 Whether you are suffering from foot issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.

-If you are interested in scheduling an appointment with an Orthopaedic Bunion Specialist, Call JOI-2000, schedule online or click below.
+If you are interested in scheduling an appointment with an Orthopaedic Bunion Specialist, Call JOI-2000 or click below to schedule online.